cappe987/cappe987.github.io/content/blog/misc/2026-08-10-observations-of-ai.md

 still hasn't been resolved in any court.
 OpenAI has openly admitted that they wouldn't be able to make LLMs if they didn't use copyrighted material.

-> Because copyright today covers virtually every sort of human
+> "Because copyright today covers virtually every sort of human
 > expression -- including blog posts, photographs, forum posts, scraps
 > of software code, and government documents -- it would be impossible
-> to train today's leading AI models without using copyrighted materials.
+> to train today's leading AI models without using copyrighted materials," said
+> OpenAI
 > --- [The Guardian](https://www.theguardian.com/technology/2024/jan/08/ai-tools-chatgpt-copyrighted-material-openai)

 OpenAI originally set out to develop AI responsibly due to fears of how it could